Terms and Conditions

 Unless agreed otherwise, we will arrange hosting for you at one of our preferred, third-party hosting providers.
 We will manage this for you and charge you an ongoing fee for hosting (and for domain name registration if required).

-As we rely on a third-party for this service we cannot be held responsible for any loss of data or connectivity problems.
+As we rely on a third-party for this hosting service we cannot be held responsible for any loss of data or service connectivity problems.
 However we will do our best to work with the hosting company to resolve any problems.

 You can choose to pay for hosting on a quarterly or annual basis, with a discount available for annual payments.
 Payments are due in advance.
 You may cancel your hosting at any time.
 If you do not cancel your hosting at least 30 days before the next renewal date, it will be renewed automatically for the next period.
 There are no refunds should you choose to cancel before the end of your charging period, or if you fail to notify us 30 days in advance of the renewal date that you do not want to renew.

 Access to systems and servers